dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3331: Misinformation can significantly affect societal norms.
+### T3331: Misinformation and fake news can harm society.

 |Support|
 |---|